alexvog/ansible-project/README.md

 # ansible-project
-Ansible project that installs Owncloud, InfluxDB and Grafana (natively or through Docker) and Telegraf (natively)
+Ansible project that installs Owncloud, InfluxDB and Grafana (natively or through Docker) and Telegraf (natively).